openethereum/openethereum.github.io/Configuring-Parity.md

                                    fast - maintain journal overlay.
 Fast but 50MB used. auto - use the method most recently synced or default to fast if none synced (default: auto).
-  --pruning-history NUM            Set a minimum number of recent states to keep when pruning
+  --pruning-history NUM            Set a minimum number of recent states to keep
-                                   is active. (default: 64).
+                                   in memory when pruning is active. (default: 64).
   --pruning-memory MB              The ideal amount of memory in megabytes to use to store
                                    recent states.
 As many states as possible will be kept within this limit, and at least --pruning-history states